By Jan Smith

 Educators around the world are excited about TypeTastic, and are finding creative ways to include it into all sorts of lessons with lots of different students—and they are sharing their experiences on their blogs!
 So, if you’re an educator wondering whether TypeTastic will work in your classroom, then check out these amazing recommendations from a trio of teacher bloggers who absolutely love TypeTastic!
 Continue reading Teachers Share Why They Love TypeTastic!

-We’ve put together two exciting games that will essentially make up the Chapter 2.
-The first chapter was all about mapping out the keyboard, and now it’s time to hop on the keys and start typing!
-Continue reading The pedagogics of Chapter 2: Hop onto the Keys
+We’ve put together two exciting games that neatly continue My Keyboard Adventure learning path.
+The first three games are all about mapping out the keyboard, and now it’s time to hop on the keys and start typing!
+Continue reading More pedagogics of My Keyboard Adventure: Hop onto the Keys